-A wide variety of merit scholarships are awarded to students who meet established criteria as determined by the Scholarship Selection Committee.
+A wide variety of merit and talent-based scholarships are awarded to Hillsdale students each year who meet established criteria, as determined by the Scholarship Committee.

 All students receiving a scholarship from Hillsdale College must maintain standards of good citizenship and moral conduct.

 All applicants to Hillsdale College are automatically considered for merit-based scholarships, which can range from $1,000 to full tuition.
 Most merit scholarships are four-year awards.

 Eligibility is based on the strength of a candidate’s application, with emphasis on academic profile.
 No additional paperwork other than the completed application for admission is required.

 Fall term applicants are encouraged to apply by January 1 for priority consideration.

 A select number of Leadership Scholarships based on the strength of a student’s résumé are awarded to fall term candidates who complete their applications by December 1.

 These awards recognize involvement in school, church, and community.
 No additional paperwork other than a completed application for admission (including a résumé of extracurricular activities, leadership, volunteerism, and work experience) is required for consideration.

 Students with special talent or distinguished backgrounds in athletics, art, music, or theater may qualify for additional scholarship monies, with each department setting scholarship criteria, deadlines, and requirements.